E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/SINGLEPATH/readme.rst

 The software module developed here is based on a Trotter-based scheme for simulating quantum-classical Liouville dynamics in terms of an ensemble of surface-hopping trajectories.
 The method can be used to compute the dynamics for longer times with fewer trajectories than the sequential short-time propagation (SSTP) algorithm, which is also based on surface-hopping trajectories.
-The full derivation of the algorithm is given in the J.Chem Paper cited above.
+The full derivation of the algorithm is given in [Mackernan]_.
 Here the software focus is to refactor the original code which until now was a purely serial so that it can be used efficiently on massively parallel machines.
 For mathematical details, we refer the reader to eq.30-35 of the paper.

 Applications
 ____________